mchlt/splitlog/README.md

 # splitlog
-Simple python script to split a hug log file into several smaller pieces
+Simple python script to split a huge log file into several smaller pieces